cosmicexplorer/f3/README.md

 - combinators: these set `f3-current-combinator`, take the current pattern as the find predicate, and clear the minibuffer
     - <kbd>M-+</kbd> = union ("or")
     - <kbd>M-*</kbd> = intersection ("and")
-- groupings: these call `f3-(open/close)-paren` and clear the minubuffer
+- groupings: these add open or closed parentheses to the current find command and clear the minibuffer
     - <kbd>M-(</kbd> = open paren (will implicitly close any left at end)
     - <kbd>C-u M-(</kbd> = open paren, with `-not` on
     - <kbd>M-) M-+</kbd> = close paren / or (left parens will be implicitly added if needed)